 Joaquin Phoenix shocked the world (or at least David Letterman) in 2010 when he announced his retirement from acting and his new career as a (shockingly bad) hip hop star.
 The mockumentary I’m Still Here saw the man – previously better known for his depiction of Johnny Cash – assume a dischevelled tramp-like aesthetic and indulge in some raps that would make Tyler, The Creator cringe.

 Four decades on and it’s still hard to tell if William Shatner’s taking the piss out of us or not.
-He’s survived endless derision and just released his fourth solo album proper, whose cover looks like this, and which features collaborations from people as diverse as Sheryl Crow, The Strokes’ Nick Valensi, and Deep Purple’s Ian Paice.
+He’s survived endless derision and released his fourth solo album proper in 2011.
+Its cover looks like this, and features collaborations from people as diverse as Sheryl Crow, The Strokes’ Nick Valensi, and Deep Purple’s Ian Paice.

 Eddie Murphy released five albums between ’82 and ’93, none of which received anywhere near the success or acclaim of Beverley Hills Cop or, ahem, The Nutty Professor – aside from a Rick James-produced Top Ten single, ‘Party All The Time.
 Hear it here.